indie/mastodon/ApacheConfigDocs/localhost_setup.md

     sudo apt-get install -y libssl-dev libreadline-dev

 Now the 2.6.1 rubies should install without problem.
-Note that if you are not creating a development environment, and instead are building directly on the prod server, you might instead want to add the `RUBY_CONFIGURE_OPTS=--with-jemalloc rbenv install 2.6.1` as the jemalloc can help reduce memory usage on production systems.
+Note that if you are not creating a development environment, and instead are building directly on the prod server, you might also want to add the `RUBY_CONFIGURE_OPTS=--with-jemalloc rbenv install 2.6.1` as the jemalloc can help reduce memory usage on production systems.